iuliaferoli/ADF_workshop/Readme.md

 ![](https://github.com/iuliaferoli/ADF_workshop/blob/master/img/createstorage.PNG?raw=true)

 2. Create two containers: `input` and `output` (where you will later write to through an ADF pipeline) [(see documentation)](https://docs.microsoft.com/en-us/azure/data-factory/quickstart-create-data-factory-portal#create-a-blob-container)
-3. Download the rotten tomatoes dataset from [the data folder](https://github.com/iuliaferoli/ADF_workshop/blob/master/data/all_movie.csv)
+3. Download the Movies dataset from [the data folder](https://github.com/iuliaferoli/ADF_workshop/blob/master/data/all_movie.csv)
 4. Upload it to the `input` folder of the data lake (with an easy name)

 ![](https://github.com/iuliaferoli/ADF_workshop/blob/master/img/createcontainers.png?raw=true)